truenas/documentation/content/TrueCommand/AdminGuide/Admin/LDAPServers.md

 For finding associated groups, TrueCommand looks for `groupOfUniqueNames`, `groupOfNames`, `posixGroup`, and `Group` object classes and users matching the `uniquemember`, `member`, `owner`, or `memberUid` attributes.

-Teams configured under **LDAP Default Teams** will be added to new users automatically, while group names can be mapped to one or more teams under **LDAP Group Mappings**.
+Teams configured under **LDAP Default Teams** are added to new users automatically, while group names can be mapped to one or more teams under **LDAP Group Mappings**.